themeteorchef/roll-your-own-authentication/roll-your-own-authentication.md

 Once you accept the Developer agreement and then click "Create your Twitter application," you'll be redirected to a screen detailing your application.
 To get your keys, just click the "Keys and Access Tokens" tab at the top of the screen to grab your Consumer Key and Secret to place in `settings.json`!

 ### Configuring oAuth services
 In order to start using the service we've just set up, we need to let our application know about them.
-The good news: we've take care of the hard part.
+The good news: we've taken care of the hard part.
 Now, we need a way to "configure" each service we'll be using when Meteor starts up.
 To do this, we're going to write a simple module that we can call when Meteor starts, passing in our configuration from `settings.json`.
 First step, let's define our module (we'll paste the full contents below) and then see how to wire it up on startup.

 <p class="block-header">/server/modules/configure-services.js</p>